Meet Love Island 2020 contestant Siannise Fudge, the Islander who’s ‘after her own Aladdin’

 “Arrogance, or someone who is full of themselves,” Siânnise admitted.

-The self-confessed “sassy and fun” contestant received’t be afraid to get her man, both.
+The self-confessed “sassy and fun” contestant gained’t be afraid to get her man, both.

 “If I see something I want, I’m not afraid to go for it.
 That’s what I’m going into the villa to do.
 I’m up for a challenge!”